hashicorp/terraform-provider-hcp/docs/guides/multi-project-migration-guide.md

 ```

 ## 2. Configure a default project on provider

--> **Note:** Before creating additional projects and adding resources to them, we recommend configuring the current sole project as the provider's default project.

 The HVN in this example will be created in the project configured at the provider level.